The shift towards connected, transparent products

 The EU's Digital Product Passport marks a shift from fragmented documentation towards live, connected data ecosystems that make sustainability data usable, not just reportable.

-By Andy Jarrett 12 April 2025
+By Jack Cook 12 April 2025

 DPP ESPR Transparency Sustainability